FabioScielzoOrtiz/Estadistica4all.github.io/Notebooks/Pandas (python)/Pandas.md

 # Rename columns from a data-frame

-We can rename columns from a data-frame as follows:
+We can rename columns from a data-frame by several ways.

+For one thing, we can create a new data frame the same as the original, but with different names for some of its columns:

 ```python
 House_Price_Data.rename(columns={'neighborhood_recode' : 'neighborhood'})